larpchronicles/rules/chronicles-rulebook.md

 * Storm of Curses added at Spirit Rank X
 * Bag of Holding updated, requires 60 seconds of concentration to retrieve items.
 * Create Undead now properly only works on a target once per DEAD status.
+* Circle of Power updated
+* New Tier X Nature Spell: Sanctuary

 #### Stamina Skills
 * Weapon Proficiency can no longer be used on Ranged Weapons
 * Clarified Memorization
+* Intercept no longer requires shield

 #### Agility Skills
 * Warbow Training, incant updated.